develop-me/bootcamp--week-07-08--laravel/scripts/03-migrations/README.md

 # Day 2

 ## Structure of Day

 - Laravel
   - Alternatives
     - Ruby on Rails (Laravel on-par features-wise, Ruby is slower)
-        - Node (not very mature ecosystem, Sails.js only real framework – still very new)
+    - Node (not very mature ecosystem, Sails.js only real framework - still very new)
     - Django
 - Homestead (setup a Vagrant box for Laravel + tools)
 - Models & Eloquent
 - Blade templating
 - Routes & Controllers

 ## Setup

 - Going to set up a Laravel app boilerplate (template) and build it out into 2 apps
 - I'm going to build a blog app for demonstration
 - You're going to build an app for a Vets practice
 - Mention `composer global require laravel/installer` run once - refer to notes

-### Demo
+### Demo - get students to follow along for first part until `vagrant up`

 - `composer require laravel/homestead` to add package
 - Run `vendor/bin/homestead make`